-Many of the same scams are repeated each year, often driven by financial life moments such as taxes, holiday shopping, and utility scams.
-Also, identity thieves and scammers often try new twists on old scams that worked in the past.
+Fraudsters often repeat their favorite scams, which are often driven by major financial life moments such as taxes and holiday shopping.
+Identity thieves and scammers often try new twists on old scams that worked in the past.

 So far this year, a number of different and new scams have made the news, listed here in alphabetical order:

 The criminal then instructs you to purchase prepaid gift cards in the amount of the sale and share the prepaid codes.
-You’re usually told you’ll receive the vehicle in a couple days.
-Then you don’t hear back from them again you’re left without your money and still in need of a car.
+You're usually told you'll receive the vehicle in a couple of days, but victims never hear from the scammers again.

 Death Threat Hoax

-The FBI came out warning consumers about death threats being made through emails that state “I will be short.
-I’ve got an order to kill you.”
+The FBI has warned consumers about death threats being made through emails that state "I will be short.
+I've got an order to kill you."